Of the 10 assistant coaches, five have degrees from Texas Tech University

 Chad Dennis begins his third season at Texas Tech as the head strength and conditioning coach for Red Raider Football.

 Dennis joined the Red Raiders after one year at Texas A&M (2013) where he served as an assistant strength and conditioning coach under Larry Jackson.
-While with the Aggies in 2012, he played a key role in A&M's 11-2 season and win in the AT&T Cotton Bowl.
+While with the Aggies in 2012, he played a key role in A&M’s 11-2 season and AT&T Cotton Bowl victory.

 In his first stint in College Station, from 2002-05, Dennis worked with the Aggies’ football and men’s and women’s basketball teams while also overseeing the three-time national champion A&M equestrian team.